mlcs/mlcs.github.io/activities/journal-club.md

 Take home message:
-- hadley cell in summer is really only one
+- Hadley cell in summer is really only one
-- hadley cell is not at all even around the globe (longitudes)
+- Hadley cell is not at all even around the globe (longitudes)
 - vorticity is strongly related to convection

 [Back to top](#journal-club)

-## 10.11.2020
+### 10.11.2020

 **DiNezio (2020) Emergence of an equatorial mode in the Indian Ocean**